polymonster/polymonster.github.io/_projects/archive.md

 <img src="/images/archive/deferred-rendering.gif">

 ### Antechamber (2009)

 A pixel art 2D platformer made by me and a friend as part of a university project.
-It was written in c++ using Direct3D9c, we made a tile-map level editor which allowed for slopes and walls, different enemies, obstacles and game mechanics, audio and multi-player support.
+It was written in C++ using Direct3D9c, we made a tile-map level editor which allowed for slopes and walls, different enemies, obstacles and game mechanics, audio and multi-player support.
 This was, at the time of completion, the most complete and polished project I had worked on and we received 92% mark for the course work.

 <img src="/images/archive/antechamber.gif">

 ### Organic Editor (2009)

 My final year university project, I created a level editor with terrain painting / deformation, model loading, object manipulation, and various shader techniques.
-It was written in c++ using OpenGL and GLSL shaders.
+It was written in C++ using OpenGL and GLSL shaders.

 <img src="/images/archive/editor.png">

 ### Sandwick Arena (2008)

 A 3D Arena style game with third-person camera.
 I worked on this over the summer in between my 3rd year (placement year) and final year of university.
-It was was written in c++ with OpenGL using the fixed function pipeline, I implemented multi-player support via local area networking using sockets over TCP.
+It was was written in C++ with OpenGL using the fixed function pipeline, I implemented multi-player support via local area networking using sockets over TCP.

 <img src="/images/archive/sandwickarena.png">